3 Ways to Raise Money for Your Fashion Brand

 In full disclosure, we are an affiliate of Factory45 because I truly believe in the programs that Shannon offers.
 I know why she launched her business and I know how committed she is to truly helping all of you.
 Otherwise, I would not share this opportunity with you.

 If you’re interested, here are a few more details:

 - Enrollment is open for one week.
 Open from Wednesday, 2/8/2017 until Wednesday, 2/15/17 at 11:59pm ET.

 - The program is open to everyone, including international entrepreneurs.

-- The people who could benefit from the program are those who want to raise money to fund their clothing brand or apparel product with a Kickstarter campaign.
-Youcan be at any stage of business.
+- You will benefit from the program if you are someone who wants to raise money to fund your clothing brand or apparel product with a Kickstarter campaign.
+You can be at any stage of business.